Fremantle Harbour: Rail link

 The railway from the harbour was constructed in the 1880s, and continued to be developed with railway workshops (later moved to Midland Junction), railway sheds, railway marshalling yards, locomotive depots, and in 1907 Fremantle railway station was opened.
+Freight rail operates along the Kwinana freight railway, which is dual gauge.

 Defences and wartime role

 During World War II, the harbour accommodated scores of Allied naval vessels on active service.
 Battleships, troop transports, hospital ships and support vessels, including many passenger ships, were seconded into the war effort.
 Visitors to Fremantle during the conflict included passenger liners and converted troop carriers RMS Queen Elizabeth and RMS Queen Mary.
 Because of their size neither was able to take up an inner harbour berth, and instead anchored in Gage Roads.
 Other well-known ships to visit included RMS Strathaird, RMS Strathnaver, RMS Orion and RMS Otranto.